2020PB/police-brutality/reports/Oregon.md

 * https://twitter.com/greg_doucette/status/1269313407985033216

-### Police fire tear gas at fleeing protestors | June 6th
+### Police fire tear gas at fleeing protesters | June 6th

-Just after midnight on the morning of June 6th, footage from a KPTV reporter shows a crowd of protestors fleeing down the street.
-Police continue to fire tear gas as protestors run away.
+Just after midnight on the morning of June 6th, footage from a KPTV reporter shows a crowd of protesters fleeing down the street.
+Police continue to fire tear gas as protesters run away.

 tags: tear-gas, protester